 If you opt to go for the ‘new office’ L-1 visa route, then note that visas are only approved for a one-year period.
-Extension is possible, for a maximum of five (L1-B) or seven years (L-1A).
+Extensions are possible, for a maximum of five years for the L-1B Visa or seven years for L-1A Visa.

 - Form DS-160, along with: Two current passport-sized photographs and a copy of the applicant’s US passport

-- ,Form I-129: This must be filed at least 45 days before the employee’s start date, and no more than 6 months before employment begins.
+- Form I-129: This must be filed at least 45 days before the employee’s start date, and no more than six months before employment begins.

-Application can be broken down into two simple steps:
+The application can be broken down into two simple steps:

-- Initial application is lodged with the U.S. Citizenship and Immigration Services (USCIS) in the United States.
+- Initial application is lodged with the US Citizenship and Immigration Services (USCIS) in the United States.
 They process all visa applications.

-- After receiving your approval notice, the final application is done via the U.S. Consulate
+- After receiving your approval notice, the final application is done via the US Consulate.